DRHaupt/ve6ao-station-booking/docs/ADMIN_GUIDE.md

 If equipment is broken:
 1. Go to the **Station Management** section of the admin page.
 2. Toggle the station to **Maintenance**.
-3. This will immediately turn the station indicator **Red** on the dashboard and prevent new bookings from being created for that station.
+3. This will immediately turn the station indicator **Orange** on the dashboard and prevent new bookings from being created for that station.

 ### Operational Mode
 Once the station is fixed: